 Lucy’s hobbies include spending quality time with her young family and playing in a local netball league.

-Charity Manager - Trustee Since November 2015
+Charity Manager - November 2015 - present

 Now semi-retired Colin has his own IT consultancy originally in Cambridge and latterly in Hull for many years.
 An ex-Hull Grammarian he was born in Cottingham and went to Surrey University where he studied Electronics and Computing.

 .
 Colin started a Neighbourhood watch group in Cambridge in the 1980s and joined the Bricknell Avenue Neighbourhood Watch group when he returned to Hull about 12 years ago.
 He now runs the Wyke Area Residents Neighbourhood Watch group and sends out the weekly bulletin to around 500 residents every week.

 Colin is a Police Volunteer and although he now has mobility problems he tries to help the Police whenever he can.
 His interests include Drama, Amateur Radio and Genealogy.
 One of the founder members of the Neighbourhood Network Hull since its formation in 2011; he has been the Chairman of the Trustees since 2014.

 Trustee Since 2011